Wednesday, January 30, 2013

 Making a coconut cream pie from scratch is time consuming.
 I used this recipe from Betty Crocker, but changed a few things.
 One thing I changed is that I didn't add the butter to the filling (by accident), but after I don't really think it was necessary.
 It was already very rich and creamy.
 Another thing is that I used unsweetened coconut.
-This is because I can't find organic coconut that is sweetened and I don't like all the additives that are in most sweetened coconut.
 Since I usually cut the amount of sugar in desserts anyways, I didn't add any more sugar and it was sweet enough for us.
 Below is my modified recipe.

 Coconut cream pie

 1 recipe for a single pie crust

 1 can (13.5 oz.) full fat coconut milk, well shaken

 1/2 cup plus one tablespoon shredded unsweetened coconut, lightly toasted and divided

 5 large egg yolks

 1/2 teaspoon coconut extract